Digital camera: Digital single-lens reflex cameras (DSLR)

 Digital single-lens reflex cameras (DSLR) is a camera with a digital sensor that utilizes a reflex mirror to split or direct light into the viewfinder to produce an image.
 The reflex mirror finds the image by blocking light to the camera's sensor and then reflecting it into the camera's pentaprism which allows it to be seen through the viewfinder.
 When the shutter release is fully pressed the reflex mirror pulls out horizontally below the pentaprism briefly darkening the viewfinder and then opening up the sensor for exposure which creates the photo.
 The digital image is produced by the sensor which is an array of photoreceptors on a microchip capable of recording light values.
-Many modern DSLRs offer the ability for "live view" or the framing of the subject emitted from the sensor onto a digital screen.
+Many modern DSLRs offer the ability for "live view" or the framing of the subject emitted from the sensor onto a digital screen, and many have a hotshoe.

 The sensor also known as a full-frame sensor is much larger than the other types, typically 18mm to 36mm on the diagonal (crop factor 2, 1.6, or 1).
 The larger sensor permits more light to be received by each pixel; this, combined with the relatively large lenses provides superior low-light performance.
 For the same field of view and the same aperture, a larger sensor gives shallower focus.
 DSLRs can equip interchangeable lenses for versatility by removing it from the lens mount of the camera, typically a silver ring on the front side of DSLRs.
 These lenses work in tandem with the mechanics of the DSLR to adjust aperture and focus.
 Autofocus is accomplished using sensors in the mirror box and on most modern lenses can be activated from the lens itself which will trigger upon shutter release.

+View cameras

+In 2019, Phase One launched its IQ4 series of digital camera backs at 100MP to 150MP resolution (included with both the Phase One XF IQ4 150MP Camera (MSRP $51,990 without lens, 1 fps, DSLR) and the Phase One XT IQ4 150MP Camera (MSRP $56,990 without lens, 1 fps, mirrorless)), with the 150MP generating 120.26 x 90.19 cm (47.35" x 35.5") 16-bit color images at 300dpi.

+In 2025, a variety of lower-cost medium format digital cameras were available in the 50 to 100MP resolution range.
+Available 100MP cameras included the FujiFilm GFX 100 II (MSRP $7,499 without lens, 8K video at 30p/4K video at 60p), the FujiFilm GFX 100S (MSRP $5,999 without lens, 4K video at 30p), the FujiFilm GFX 100S II (MSRP $4,999 without lens, 8 fps with autofocus, 4K video at 30p) and the Hasselblad X2D II 100C (MSRP $7,399 including a XCD 75mm f/3.4 lens; no video capability).